Collect and explain injury related data

 In Virginia, we understand shared risk factors often present in our work across many forms of injuries and violence, such as economic instability, lack of connectedness within communities, risk of substance abuse, concerns in mental health, and issues with social norms.
 Organizations working together to address these strategies will improve risk for these many forms of injuries and violence through shared protective factor work.
 Organizations can pool together their resources, and intentionally partner together to have a broad prevention impact across communities.

-The VDH IVPP work includes equitable strategic approaches and priorities that incorporate systems and social norm changes that are data driven; and includes steps to minimize the risks of injury and violence by modifying environments, products, policies, and behaviors that facilitate or fail to prevent injury and violence.
+The VDH IVPP work includes strategic approaches and priorities that incorporate systems and social norm changes that are data driven; and includes steps to minimize the risks of injury and violence by modifying environments, products, policies, and behaviors that facilitate or fail to prevent injury and violence.